ivuorinen/starred/README.md

 - [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) - Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found).
 - [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.
 - [srsudar/eg](https://github.com/srsudar/eg) - Useful examples at the command line.
-- [subframe7536/maple-font](https://github.com/subframe7536/maple-font) - [try V7!]
+- [subframe7536/maple-font](https://github.com/subframe7536/maple-font) - [Try V7!]
 Maple Mono: Open source monospace font with round corner, ligatures and Nerd-Font for IDE and command line. 带连字和控制台图标的圆角等宽字体，中英文宽度完美2:1
 - [tabatkins/railroad-diagrams](https://github.com/tabatkins/railroad-diagrams) - :steam_locomotive: A small JS+SVG library for drawing railroad syntax diagrams, like on JSON.org.
 Now with a Python port!
 - [thegeeklab/ansible-doctor](https://github.com/thegeeklab/ansible-doctor) - Annotation based documentation for your Ansible roles
 - [timhutton/twitter-archive-parser](https://github.com/timhutton/twitter-archive-parser) - Python code to parse a Twitter archive and output in various ways